Huawei: EU contract plans may signal more curbs

-BRUSSELS (Reuters) - China-based Huawei criticized on Wednesday proposals by the European Union to block non-EU companies from lucrative public contracts, saying such a move may pave the way for more restrictions on doing business in the bloc.
+BRUSSELS, May 16 (Reuters) - China-based Huawei criticised on Wednesday proposals by the European Union to block non-EU companies from lucrative public contracts, saying such a move may pave the way for more restrictions on doing business in the bloc.

 The move came amid mounting trade tensions between Europe, China and the United States.
 Public contracts for building highways to running data networks in the EU are worth more than 500 billion euros a year, making them among the most lucrative in the world.

-The EU executive is going about it the wrong way by setting conditions on doing business in the 27-country region, John Suffolk, Huawei Technologies’ global cyber security officer, told reporters.
+The EU executive is going about it the wrong way by setting conditions on doing business in the 27-country region, John Suffolk, Huawei Technologies’s global cyber security officer, told reporters.

 “It sounds like you want an open market but with caveats around it.
 It’s a slippery road to hell,” he said.